Student Policies and Expectations

 - If you are speaking with a recruiter and there is a line behind you, be courteous and spend just a few minutes in conversation.
 If after 5 minutes there seems like a good connection, ask the recruiter for a way to follow up and continue the conversation later.
 Explain that you want to respect their time and give them an opportunity to meet other students.
 This will make you seem professional and will give a good impression.

-- If you make an appointment to see a career consultant or to participate in an on campus interview, honor that appointment.
+- Honor appointments with Career Counselors and interviews.
 If you can’t make the appointment for any reason, contact the Career Center or the employer as appropriate to cancel as soon as possible.

 - NO SHOW POLICY: Students are asked to provide a 48-hour notice or more if they need to cancel an interview and if notice is not received prior to 48 hours, the missed interview is considered a “no-show”.
 If illness or an emergency occurs, call the employer and our office (408-924-6031) as soon as possible.
 By following the “no-show” policy, it may be possible to maintain a positive relationship with the company and reschedule the interview.
 The decision to reschedule is at the discretion of the company.